Practice

 Pinnacle GP triage resources

-Our overview of remote consultation, phone triage diary sample, clinician checklist and coding information are all great resources to get you started.
+Linked below you'll find our overview of remote consultation, phone triage diary sample, clinician checklist and coding information.

 FILES AND LINKS